 The modifications made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for successful weight loss.
 Post-surgery dietary guidelines will vary by surgeon.
-You may hear of other patients who are given different guidelines following their weight loss surgery.
-It is important to remember that every surgeon does not perform the exact same weight loss surgery procedure and that the dietary guidelines will be different for each surgeon and each type of procedure.
+You may hear of other patients who are given different guidelines following their weight-loss surgery.
+It is important to remember that surgeons perform different types of weight-loss surgery and the dietary guidelines will vary by surgeon and procedure.
 What is most important is that you adhere strictly to your surgeon’s recommended guidelines.

-The following are some of the generally accepted dietary guidelines a weight loss surgery patient may encounter:
+The following are some of the generally accepted dietary guidelines associated with weight-loss surgery:

 - Don’t drink fluids while eating.
 They will make you feel full before you have consumed enough food.

 - Omit desserts and other items with sugar listed as one of the first three ingredients.